seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

               Efficiently
 ```

-Once you understand this, CDNs, caching, databases, object storage, AI vector stores, and distributed systems begin to look like variations of the same underlying architecture.
+Once you understand this, CDNs, caching, databases, object storage, AI vector stores, and distributed systems all start to look like variations of the same underlying architecture.

----
+***

 # Up Next

-In **Part 23**, we'll deploy GreyMatter Journal to production while learning:
+In **Part 23**, we’ll deploy GreyMatter Journal to production while exploring:

-* build pipelines,
+- build pipelines,
-* CI/CD,
+- CI/CD,
-* environment promotion,
+- environment promotion,
-* edge networks,
+- edge networks,
-* infrastructure as code,
+- infrastructure as code,

-* and why modern software engineering is fundamentally the discipline of turning source code into running systems.
+and why modern software engineering is fundamentally the discipline of turning source code into running systems.